 - What is distinctive about the institutional context for Northwest energy policy?

 - What are some of the most important features we should know about the electricity and natural gas sectors?

 Armed with this background information, we will be prepared to explore some of the most important current energy policy issues impacting our region.
 We will do so with the help of some of the region’s most knowledge and prominent energy policy experts.
-These topics will include:
+Student suggestions will help guide the selection of policy topics, but candidate topics will include:

 - The latest developments in integrated resource planning and distribution planning;

 - The role of energy sector economics, modeling and policy analysis;

 - The latest developments involving energy efficiency, demand response, and other demand side management options;